Thornton Street ferry wharf

 Thornton Street ferry wharf was a ferry terminal located on the southern side of the Brisbane River serving the Brisbane suburb of Kangaroo Point in Queensland, Australia.
 It was served by Transdev Brisbane Ferries' CityHopper service and the cross-river service to Eagle Street Pier in the Brisbane central business district.
 These services were suspended in July 2020 and the wharf was permanently closed in October 2020.

 History

+A ferry service from Edward Street to Thornton Street was established in 1858.

 The wharf sustained moderate damage during the January 2011 Brisbane floods.
 It reopened after repairs on 14 February 2011.

+Services to the wharf were suspended in July 2020 and wharf was permanently closed in October 2020.

-In Popular Culture
+In popular culture

 This ferry terminal was used as a filming location during Season 3 of the Australian Crime Drama Harrow.
 It had already closed to the public by the time it was used for filming.